nicolasSaid/buHackathon2022/README.md

 In rubixCommands.java, the filepath should be changed to reflect your own filepath for this repository

-When executing, the runner needs to update the filepath in rubixCommands.java and update the bot token when creating the JDABuilder object to the correct corresponding bot.
+When executing, the runner needs to update the filepath in rubixCommands.java and update the bot token when creating the JDABuilder object in rubixCubeRun.java to the correct corresponding bot.